django-cms/django-cms/docs/tutorial.rst

 Up and running!
 ===============

 That should be it.
-Restart your development server and go to `127.0.0.1:8000 <http://127.0.0.1:8000>`_ and you should get the Django CMS "It Worked" screen.
+Restart your development server using ``python manage.py runserver`` and point a web browser to `127.0.0.1:8000 <http://127.0.0.1:8000>`_ :you should get the Django CMS "It Worked" screen.

 |it-works-cms|